usnistgov/FederalProfile-8259A/_8259-Catalog/security.md

 ## Secure Execution

 Ability to protect the execution of code on the device.
 Capabilities that may be necessary:
-- Ability to enforce organization defined execution policies.
+- Ability to enforce organizationally-defined execution policies.
   - Ability to execute code in confined virtual environments.
   - Ability to separate IoT device processes into separate execution domains.
 - Ability to separate the levels of IoT device user functionality.